MinMengbin/LaserscannerABBrobot/README.md

 - rosrun urg_node urg_node  (more details available at https://github.com/ros-gbp/urg_node-release)
     (Note for me:  /home/urgnode.txt  run . urgnode)

+- rosrun rviz rviz (Open a new terminal)
+- Add a LaserScan on rviz by clicking Add on the bottom of the left Displays panel (more details available at https://github.com/ros-gbp/urg_node-release)
+- Change the Topic (Under LaserScan) to /scan (more details available at https://github.com/ros-gbp/urg_node-release)
+- Change the Fixed Frame (Under Global Options) to /laser (more details available at https://github.com/ros-gbp/urg_node-release)
+Now, the dots are shown on the rviz window https://www.youtube.com/watch?v=iAATysYQh3g&t=3s&list=PLTK_5YZhA5tG_WGu19Jo2jqEyzdOrrMiM&index=2.

+For Simulation:
+- rosrun test2 laserscantester
+- roslaunch abbaspa abbga.launch has_velocity_limits:=false
+    (Note for me:  /home/abbaspasimu.txt  run  . abbaspasimu)
+- rosrun abb2ros motion_planning_aspa
+    (Note for me:  /home/commandexecute.txt  run  . commandexecute)

+For Real Robot:
 -  rosrun test2 laser_aspa_pos (Open a new terminal)
     (Note for me:  /home/laserposition.txt  run . laserposition) Now you can see the pulished positions like